 'localhost' is used when the same machine hosts both the Scheduling and Storage services and MongoDB.
 If MongoDB is installed on another machine you need to specify that remote machine name.

 The Scheduling tab contains information about the location of the Test Studio Storage and Scheduling services.
 The default populated values are pointing to the local machine - 'localhost'.
 If the Test Studio services are hosted on different machine, here you can enter the respective machine names or IPs.
-Once ready. you can hit the Apply button.
-An informational message appears in the lower left corner of the wizard stating 'Telerik Scheduling Service is running'.
+Once ready, you can hit the Apply button.
+That will start the scheduling service and show you details about the storage service's status and database version in the Storage Service Location section.
+You will also see a message in the lower left corner of the wizard stating 'Telerik Scheduling Service is running'.

 Optionally, you can configure the Test Studio Scheduling service to use an Email (SMTP) server by specifying few additional details.
 These settings allow you to send an automatic email with the results of a scheduled test list.
 Depending on the SMTP server configuration, mandatory fields are the 'SMTP server address' and the 'Port' to communicate with it and the 'User Email' and 'Password' are not explicitly required.
 Once these fields are populated, hit the Apply button to reflect the changes to the Scheduling service and check if the 'Telerik Scheduling Service is running' appears in the lower left corner of the wizard.